How to Use Auction Analytics to Improve Fundraising

 If items regularly close far below FMV… Reassess item quality, sourcing strategy, and presentation.
 Aim for more experiences in your catalog and donations that fit your niche.

-Learn about donor analytics for auction platforms.
+Learn about donor analytics for auction platforms and explore auction item description resources.

 4. Analyze Marketing Channel Effectiveness